mattboone808/smart-restaurants/README.md

 # Description:
 Smart Restaurants is a lightweight web application that allows users to search for restaurants by city, cuisine, rating, or price range.
 Phase I features include the abilities to view restaurants by search and filter criteria and make simple reservations that are saved in a local SQLite database.

+Phase II expands the application with user profiles, favorites, ratings and written reviews, and a personalized recommendation engine that suggests restaurants based on user preferences and past activity.

 # Technologies Used

-Languages: JavaScript (Node.js), HTML
+Languages: JavaScript (Node.js), HTML, CSS

-Frameworks/Libraries: Express, better-sqlite3, CORS
+Frameworks/Libraries: Express, better-sqlite3, Bootstrap, CORS

 Database: SQLite